ArcanaFramework/fileformats-testing/README.rst

 FileFormats Extension - Testing
 ===============================

-This is an extension module for the [fileformats](https://github.com/ArcanaFramework/fileformats) package. containing simple cases for use in testing the core package.
+This package is an extension module to [fileformats](https://github.com/ArcanaFramework/fileformats) package. containing simple cases for use in testing the core package.